 Octo.exe is a command line tool that builds on top of the Octopus Deploy REST API.

-We provide a number of ways to get Octo onto your machine:
+We provide a number of ways to install Octo onto your machine:

 - Using Chocolatey